Interview with Atreya 24 Jan 2016

 Ayurveda is the science of life.
 This is like asking when will I understand life?
 After 29 years of studying, working in and teaching Ayurveda I can say that I am slowly understanding a few things.
 I will study Ayurveda, and practice Ayurveda, my whole life.
 Ayurveda has taken hold of me and guides me.
 So I would advise anyone wanting to study Ayurveda to study until Ayurveda takes hold of your life and being – this is what we call when the Vidya, or Ayurvedavidya dawns on you.
 When we become worthy of this beautiful science then the Ayurvedavidya will take hold of us, guide us and give us knowledge.
 How long this takes is not important.
 What is important is to have enough humility and to study hard enough the basics to be chosen by the Vidyas.

-What can I learn with your e-learning program?
+What can I learn with your program?

 Whatever Indian science I teach it always begins with the basic principles.
 These have to be memorized and understood.
 No teacher can teach you to be a practitioner of Ayurveda – anyone who tells you this is either ignorant or trying to fool you.
 To be a practitioner you only need to work with people, be humble and try to learn from everyone and everything in life.
 What is enormously helpful in this journey is a good foundation in basic concepts and rules of Ayurveda.
 This is what I teach and what we published in books for French speaking people in 5 volumes.
 Additionally, my wife has helped me publish 14 books in English over the last twenty-one years.
-At this time in my life I will continue to teach for a few more years in English through e-learning.
+At this time in my life I will continue to teach for a few more years in English and French.

 Have you got something you want to share with us?

 My advice to anyone who wants to learn Ayurveda is: